And then he thought of his father ... Beacon Hill at the beginning of autumn ... Beacon Hill ...The landscape of his childhood. - Jonathan Coe

 90˚ in the Shade (Czechoslovakia / U.K., 1965)

 Jiří Weiss (Romeo, Juliet and Darkness) directs Rudolf Hrusínský (The Cremator) in this Cinemascope drama about a state inspector who has to decide whether to allow a young shop assistant (Anne Heywood) and her pilfering boyfriend (James Booth) escape punishment.
-The all-region Blu-ray has both versions of the film, in Czech and in English, Extras include an audio commentary by film historian Michael Brooke, a featurette with Brooke (22 mins.) and four vintage shorts by Weiss: "The Rape of Czechoslovakia" (1939, (18 mins.), "The Other RAF" (1942, 8 mins.), "100,000,000 Women" (1942, 8 mins.) and "Before the Raid" (1943, 35 mins.
+The all-region Blu-ray has both versions of the film, in Czech and in English.
+Extras include an audio commentary by film historian Michael Brooke, a featurette with Brooke (22 mins.) and four vintage shorts by Weiss: "The Rape of Czechoslovakia" (1939, (18 mins.), "The Other RAF" (1942, 8 mins.), "100,000,000 Women" (1942, 8 mins.) and "Before the Raid" (1943, 35 mins.).
 The latter has an alternate audio track: a 1990 interview with Weiss by the Imperial War Museum (25 mins.).
-There's also a 36-page illustrated booklet.
+There's booklet runs 36 pages.

 They Made Me a Fugitive (U.K., 1947)